ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

         module.fail_json(msg="instance_profile_name parameter requires boto version 2.5.0 or higher")
 ```

-## Using boto and boto3
+## Using botocore and boto3

 ### Importing

+The `ansible.module_utils.ec2` module and `ansible.module_utils.core.aws` modules will both
+automatically import boto3 and botocore.
+If boto3 is missing from the system then the variable
+HAS_BOTO3 will be set to false.
+Normally, this means that modules don't need to import either
+botocore or boto3 directly.

+If you want to import the modules anyway (for example `from botocore.exception import
-Wrap import statements in a try block and fail the module later if the import fails
+ClientError`) Wrap import statements in a try block and fail the module later using HAS_BOTO3 if
+the import fails.

 #### boto